Prioritization Table

 Custom prioritizing method

 Routemap also supports the ability to make a custom prioritizing method.
-From the Fields dropdown menu, users can decide to add or remove different fields in the Prioritization Table.
+Besides from Column display dropdown menu, users can add more custom fields to the table.